novasearch/wiki.novasearch.org/wiki/Visual_Aesthetics.md

 -   d\_edges - \[0.0-1.0\].
 -   orientation - \[Horz-0, Vert-1, Diag-2\].

+note: This features are being replaced by the edge histogram algorithm + grid support tool

 #### Color diversity

 We count groups of different hues present on the H channel of HSV.
 Edge